Working hours and days

 - Length of work week

 The formal working hours for part-time employment are less than 38 hours a week.
-At the UT, part-time employment is always contracted for whole hours.
-Flexible work hours are not applicable: if you are working part-time, your actual working hours equal your formal working hours.
+At UT, part-time employment is always contracted for whole hours.
+Flexible work hours are not applicable: if you work part-time, your actual working hours equal your formal working hours.

 ADJUSTMENT OF WORKING HOURS

-After you have been employed by the UT for at least a year, you can request an adjustment (decrease or increase) of your formal working hours.
-This request must meet the requirements set in Section 2 of the Dutch Working Hours (Adjustment) Act.
-Your faculty or unit will honour the request, unless considerable business or service interests demonstrably stand in the way of this.
+After you have been employed by the UT for at least 26 weeks, you can submit a request for adjustment (decrease or increase) of your formal working hours.
+This request must comply with the Wet flexibel werken (flexible working Act).
+The faculty or department will honour the request unless important business or service interests stand in the way of this.